Andrew-Pelham/enigma-rpg/docs/SRD.md

 This is where you can truly describe your character’s look.
 What’s your resting expression?
 How do you stand?
 Do you look disheveled?
 You can also use this section to add clothes and other items.
 You can give your character whatever makes sense for them here, it just won’t have any major effect on gameplay.

+#### Drives

+This is what keeps your character going.
+You may have an estate back home to take care of, a yearn for another breaking news story, or even just untreated wanderlust.
+This shouldn't necessarily be a specific goal to complete, like "find my lost father" since the nature of an adventure might never lead you towards that.
+However, "The hunt for my lost father" could be a drive to keep you adventuring.
+Each [*Archetype*](#archetypes) has a list of sample [*Drives](#drives) you can use if you get stuck.

 #### Relationships

 Select one other person at the table, and form a connection between your character and theirs.
 You could have been war buddies, old rivals, or even something as simple as childhood friends.
 As the party adds relationships between themselves, they form a web that links the characters together and provides depth.